RTcmix/rtcmix.github.io/reference/instruments/AMINST.md

 p7 | carrier wavetable | reference to pfield table-handle | yes | yes | defaults to sine wave |
 p8 | modulator wavetable | reference to pfield table-handle | yes | yes | defaults to sine wave |

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

    Author Brad Garton; rev for v4, JGG, 7/22/04